 The most common form of cancer found in the kidney is Renal Cell Carcinoma (RCC).
 RCC accounts for 85 percent of kidney tumors.
 But within RCC there are different subtypes.
-These subtypes or histologies are identified by a pathologist by looking at your tumor tissue under a microscope following surgery or a biopsy.
+The latest World Health Organization (WHO) classification of kidney tumors includes 14 different subtypes and that list is expected to expand when the new update is published.

-This page describes the different types of kidney cancer.
+This page describes the some of the more common subtypes of RCC.
 Knowing your subtype is important because it could impact decisions about surveillance and treatment.
-If you’ve been diagnosed with RCC, ask your doctor what type of RCC you have.
+If you’ve been diagnosed with kidney cancer, ask your doctor what type of RCC you have.

 Clear Cell Renal Cell Carcinoma is the most common form of RCC.
 About 70 percent of patients with RCC will have this histology.
 Because it’s more common, there is more knowledge and research about this subtype and doctors tend to have a better understanding about treating it.

 Papillary Renal Cell Carcinoma is found in 10 to 15 percent of patients diagnosed with RCC.
 Papillary RCC is divided into two further subtypes, Papillary Type 1 and Papillary Type 2.
 If you’ve been diagnosed with Papillary RCC, your doctor should tell you which type you have.